 Ibrahim’s evocation of traditional superstitions and political oppression reminded me of Ben Okri’s stories in Stars of a New Curfew where both collections lean towards magical realism with a Nigerian flavor, as these stories often involve witchcraft or voodoo (black magic) that is traditionally a part of many tribes that currently inhabit the geographical locale of Nigeria.
 Where the advent of modern faiths, particularly Islam and Christianity shun these dark practices, the inherent fear amongst local populace of witchcraft practitioners remains and Ibrahim exploits these fears.
 As for political oppression, I have covered this in several previous blog posts.

 Emotionally Charged Climaxes

-A real treat is the tightness of Ibrahim’s stories with respect to narrative cohesiveness and economy of language while constructing layers of depth in each story as the characters come to terms with their emotional turmoils.
-The style of writing occasionally reminded me of Jhumpa Lahiri’s excellent short story collections The Interpreter of Maladies and Unaccustomed Earth.
-There is one key difference though where Lahiri’s style is typical of an MFA graduate form the U.S., Ibrahim’s is anything but that.
+A real treat is the tightness of Ibrahim’s stories with respect to narrative cohesiveness and economy of language, while constructing layers of depth in each story as the characters come to terms with their emotional turmoils.
+The style of writing occasionally reminded me of Jhumpa Lahiri’s excellent short story collection The Interpreter of Maladies.
+There is one key difference though, where Lahiri’s style is typical of an MFA graduate form the U.S.A., Ibrahim’s is anything but that.
 His is a self-made style albeit still in development that has a richness all of its own.
-His stories lack predictability and often end at the climax leaving me at times shocked to ponder the character’s choice, and at times amused at the absurdity of human behavior while completely accepting it as valid.
+His stories lack predictability and often end at the climax, leaving me at times shocked to ponder the character’s choice, and at times amused at the absurdity of human behavior while completely accepting it as valid.
 Perhaps the most remarkable feat of Ibrahim is the level of subtlety in delivering this unpredictable climax to the reader.

 happiness lies, not in getting what you want, but in wanting what you have.